 Newtonian Telescopes for Youngsters:

 IF your child has his/her heart set on a Newtonian telescope, all is not lost.
-For instance if they're really interested in seeing Deep Sky Objects, then a parabolic Newtonian of 100mm to 130mm might be the best choice!
-Please read on.
+For instance if they're really interested in seeing Deep Sky Objects, then a parabolic Newtonian of 100mm, 114mm or 130mm might be their best choice!

 Collimation is important and cannot be ignored as part of initial and regular checking of the set-up of larger Newtonians (130mm+).
 A laser collimation tool is available on Amazon for under £30 and would help immensely with your 130P Explorer telescope.